 - Perfect For: Singles, young professionals, families

-Ranked as one of the best places to live in America, Fishers is a top Indianapolis suburb to call home!
-A sparse suburban feel, plenty of green space, and affordable home prices make this area both one of the best places to buy a home in the Indianapolis metro, as well as one of the best Indianapolis suburbs for raising a family.
-In fact, Fishers’ public schools—which include Hamilton Southeastern Intermediate & Junior High and Cumberland Road Elementary—are among some of the highest rated institutions in Indiana!
+Ranked as one of the best places to live in America, Fishers is a top Indianapolis suburb to call home.
+With almost 600 acres of parks, nature, and multi-use trails, Fishers is a great place to live for those who love the outdoors!
+Fishers Park is particularly popular, as it’s the site of art classes, summer camps, a community garden, and more.
+A suburban feel, plenty of green space, and affordable home prices make this area both one of the best places to buy a home in the Indianapolis metro, as well as one of the best Indianapolis suburbs for raising a family.
+In fact, Fishers’ public schools—which include Hamilton Southeastern Intermediate & Junior High and Cumberland Road Elementary—are among some of the highest-rated institutions in Indiana!

 Things to Do in Fishers